 But while you’re doing your due diligence, many other people are missing out on natural options like CBD, worried a product from the cannabis plant species could get them high.
 Fortunately, there are many CBD options on the market that contain zero THC (the psychoactive element in hemp).

 If you’re a senior, family member or caregiver here’s what you should know about the benefits of daily CBD use:

 One of the advantages of CBD over common pain relievers is that it desensitizes pain at the nerve level while at the same time minimizing aches and pains, and reducing inflammation.
 For the full rundown of the science behind how CBD works like nature’s Advil, check out our CBD 101.

-As you get older, deep sleep can be hard to come by, which is when our brain cells restore themselves and healing takes place.
-CBD can help extend the deep sleep phase, aid relaxation, and has even been used to counteract the high of THC.
+As you get older, restful sleep can be hard to come by, which is when our brain cells restore themselves.
+CBD can help you wind down after a long day, promote natural sleep, and support relaxation.

-So now that you’ve got your head around CBD and some of its benefits you are well placed to take back control of your health.
+So now that you’ve got your head around CBD and some of its benefits you are well placed to take back control of your wellbeing.
 And by the way, you’re not alone in your researching, with recent studies showing that overall cannabis use by those aged 65+ increased 250% between 2006 to 2013.
-So next time frustrating aches stop you in your tracks, try CBD as a possible alternative to getting you back to doing what you love, with those you hold dearest.
+So the next time frustrating temporary, occasional discomfort stops you in your tracks, try CBD as an alternative option to getting you back to doing what you love, with those you love.